rubyonracetracks/tutorial-virtualbox-docu/docs/chapter07.md

 * Enter your name, username, name of computer, and password.
 (You may use "rubyonracetracks" for the computer name.)
 Toggle off the option to log in automatically.
 Click on "Next" to continue.
 * Check the parameters in the summary section.
 If they are correct, click on "Next" to continue.
 * The installation process will now begin and take several minutes to complete.
 How long this takes depends on the speed of your computer.
-* After the installation process is completed, click on "Quit".
+* After the installation process is completed, click on "Done".
 * Click on Menu -> Logout and select "Shutdown".
 * The next chapter explains how to remove the ISO file from the virtual optical drive.
 This is the virtual equivalent of ejecting the DVD from a physical optical drive.